sunnyfloyd/master-notes/python/django/django.md

 ### Social Authentication

 - You might also want to add social authentication to your site using services such as Facebook, Twitter, or Google. [**Python Social Auth**](https://github.com/python-social-auth/social-app-django) is a Python module that simplifies the process of adding social authentication to your website.
 Using this module, you can let your users log in to your website using their accounts from other services.

+### django-guardian

+- **django-guardian** is an implementation of per object permissions on top of Django's authorization backend. [django-guardian GitHub](https://github.com/django-guardian/django-guardian)

 ## Session Management